livechat/chat-widget-adapters/CONTRIBUTING.md

 |
 └─── e2e                   // set of e2e tests run on `examples`
 |
-└─── scripts               // CLI commands used in root npm scripts
+└─── scripts               // CLI commands used in root package.json scripts
 ```

 ## Testing